 If the condensate outlet on the heater is lower than the drain, us a condensate removal pump (Part # 554200, available from HTP).
 In addition, local authorities may require an additional condensate neutralizer to neutralize the condensate.
-Condensate neutralizers are made up of lime crystals, marble, or phosphate chips.
-Neutralizers can be installed in the field by the installer and purchased from HTP (p/n 7450P-212).

 It is also very important not to expose the condensate line to freezing temperatures or any type of blockage.
 Plastic tubing must be the only material used for the condensate line.
 Steel, brass, copper, or other materials will be subject to corrosion or deterioration.
 A second vent may be necessary to prevent condensate line vacuum lock on a long horizontal run.
 Also, an increase in pipe size may be necessary to allow condensate to drain properly.
 Support of the condensate line may be necessary to avoid blockage of the condensate flow.